How can DNA tests determine ethnicity?

 The companies sell most of their tests in Europe, North America and Australasia, and it is these populations that are best represented in the DNA ethnicity databases.
 It is now possible to get quite granular results for people of European ancestry, but the results for people of African or Asian heritage are much less detailed and can often be disappointing.
 Academic research has also focused on Europe, although this is slowly starting to change.

 The testing companies started out by comparing individual markers that are mainly found in specific populations.
 These are known as ‘ancestry informative markers’.
 Living DNA and AncestryDNA have adopted a different approach and use ‘haplotypes’ – markers that are linked together in small segments.
 This approach is more representative of recent ancestry within the past 500 years or so.
 Each company uses different algorithms and compares your results to different reference populations, so results vary from company to company.
+Ancestry is the only company whose test shows what DNA you've inherited from each parent.
 The companies are also constantly striving to improve their results, so your results with any one company will change over time.

 How accurate are DNA ethnicity tests?